mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-05-tuesday_afternoon-initial_analysis_MAGs.md

 ---
-title: Tuesday afternoon - Initial analysis of MAGs
+title: Initial analysis of MAGs
 ---

-# Tuesday afternoon
 ## Initial analysis of MAGs

 ---